Charles H. MacDonald: World War II

 MacDonald and his flight darted in and out of the bomber formation, clearing the Zeros from the bombers tails.
 They couldn't spend time finishing off damaged enemy aircraft nor confirming kills.
 Through their skill and diligence, they prevented many bombers from being shot down.
 But another pilot could confirm one kill by MacDonald, a Zero, his fourth aerial victory overall.
 For his actions, he was awarded the Distinguished Service Cross.

 MacDonald moved up to Group Commander in Nov.
 1943, replacing George Prentice who was rotated home.
 Leading the group for 20 months, Colonel "Mac" flew his P-38, Putt-Putt-Maru, with the unit number "100."

 During early April, he led the 475th on missions over the Japanese stronghold of Hollandia, in northwest Guinea; by the end of the month, it had fallen.

 In mid 1944, General George Kenney arranged for Charles A. Lindbergh to visit and fly with the 475th.
 He was able to teach the P-38 pilots to increase their operational range by 50%.
 During his stay with the 475th, he and MacDonald became good friends, and earned MacDonald's respect as an excellent pilot.

 On July 28, 1944, Lindbergh flew on an apparent milk run with MacDonald.
 However, this "uneventful" mission became a sticky situation.
 A Japanese fighter broke through their formation and set his sights on Lindbergh's P-38.
 They were on a collision course, guns blazing from both airplanes, when at the last moment, Lindbergh pulled up.
-The wounded Japanese fighter could not follow and dove into the sea.
+The badly damaged Japanese fighter could not follow, stalled, and spun into the sea.

+On a subsequent mission, a flight of P-38s led by MacDonald was attacked multiple times by several enemy fighters.
+The last of these, having hidden in nearby clouds, dove down onto Lindbergh’s tail and was shot down in a headon pass by MacDonald just in the nick of time.
+That ended civilian Lindbergh’s combat career and nearly ended MacDonald's.

 General Paul Wurtsmith put MacDonald on a one-month "punitive leave" for allowing the national hero to get into a dangerous situation.
 MacDonald returned to the 475th in time to lead the group during the momentous events surrounding the liberation of the Philippines.

 He flew several sorties over Philippine Islands and shot down thirteen of his kills in the seven weeks between Nov.
 10, 1944 and Jan.
 1, 1945.
 One of his most memorable missions occurred on 25 December 1944 when he destroyed three Japanese fighters over Clark Field in the Philippines.
 He scored his last aerial victory on 13 March 1945, bringing his total to 27.

 He finished the war with 27 confirmed victories, making him the third highest ranking U.S. Army fighter pilot of the Pacific Theater.